 A few ice cubes

-¼ tsp dried ginger or about half a thumb’s size piece of fresh ginger that has been frozen and grated (don’t skip the freezing or grating if going with fresh ginger, otherwise you will have ginger strings in your smoothie)
+¼ tsp cinnamon, turmeric and dried ginger (or about half a thumb’s size piece of fresh ginger that has been frozen and grated)

 Additional water as needed